biocommons/hgvs/notes/hgvs-0.5dev-install.rst

    Please send success and failures to hgvs-discuss@googlegroups.com.

    In particular, I'd like feedback on the following (at least):

+   * For successes and failures, please include OS, Python, and docker versions.

    * If you installed the docker UTA instance, was the installation smooth?